-The Company has implemented an integrated risk management approach through which it reviews and assesses significant risks on regular basis to ensure that a robust system of risk controls and mitigation is in place.
+During the year under review, in compliance with Regulation 21 of the SEBI Listing Regulations, the Company has constituted a Risk Management Committee on February 13, 2019 consisting of Mr. M. S. Ramachandran, Chairman (Non-Executive and Independent Director), Mr. Shom A. Hinduja, Member (Non-Executive Director), Mr. Ravi Chawla, Member (Managing Director) and Mr. Manish Kumar Gangwal, Member (Chief Financial Officer) and has reviewed the Risk Management Policy.
+It has implemented an integrated risk management approach through which it reviews and assesses significant risks to ensure that a robust system of risk controls and mitigation is in place.
 Senior management periodically reviews this risk management framework to keep updated and addresses emerging challenges.
-Risk Management framework followed by the Company is elaborately detailed in the Management Discussion and Analysis section, forming an integral part of this Report.
+Risk Management framework followed by the Company is elaborately detailed in the Management Discussion and Analysis section, forming an integral part of this

-Five meetings of the Board of Directors were held during the year.
-The details of number of meetings of the Board held during the financial year 2017-18 are provided in Corporate Governance Report Annexure F which forms an integral part of this Report.
+Six meetings of the Board of Directors were held during the year.
+The details of number of meetings of the Board held during the financial year 2018-19 are provided in Corporate Governance Report Annexure F which forms an integral part of this Report.

 27. Significant and Material Orders passed by the Regulators or Courts or Tribunals:

-There were no significant and material orders passed by the Regulators/Courts/Tribunals that would impact the going concern status of the Company and its future operations.
+There were no significant by the Regulators/Courts/Tribunals that would impact the going concern status of the Company and its future operations.

 28. Directors Responsibility Statement:

 Pursuant to the provisions of Section 134(3)(c) read with Section 134(5) of the Companies Act, 2013, the Board of Directors, to the best of their knowledge and ability confirm that: